emarsh18/emarsh18/README.md

 ## Hello, I'm Elizabeth Marshall

 I am a senior at Washington and Lee University majoring in Mathematics and minoring in Data Science.
-This profile outlines my relevant coursework and projects that have impacted my minor.
+This profile outlines my relevant coursework and projects that have contributed to my minor.

 ## A Math Based Data Science Minor - Relevant Classwork and Projects